-Phase Description Importing Math Module The math module is imported, which provides mathematical functions and constants like square root, trigonometric functions, etc. EuclideanDistTracker Class Definition - Defines a class named EuclideanDistTracker Contains an init method serving as a constructor, initializing two attributes: center_points , a dictionary storing the center positions of detected objects, and id_count , an integer representing the count of detected objects.
+Table2.
+Detection and Tracking I hases Phase Description Importing Math Module The math module is imported, which provides mathematical functions and constants like square root, trigonometric functions, etc. EuclideanDistTracker Class Definition - Defines a class named EuclideanDistTracker Contains an init method serving as a constructor, initializing two attributes: center_points , a dictionary storing the center positions of detected objects, and id_count , an integer representing the count of detected objects.

-5 Table2.
+Table2.
 Detection and Tracking Phases

-update Method Definition - Defines a method named update , which takes objects_rect as a parameter, expected to be a list containing information about the bounding boxes of detected objects Iterates over each element in objects_rect , unpacking it into x , y , w , h , and index , calculating the center coordinates (cx , cy) of the bounding box Checks if the object has been detected before by iterating over the center_points dictionary, calculating the Euclidean distance between the current object's center and each stored center point.
-If the distance is less than 25, updates its center point and appends bounding box information along with the object's ID to the objects_bbs_ids list. - If the object is not detected as the same as any existing object, assigns a new ID, updates the center_points dictionary with the new object's center, and appends bounding box information along with the new ID to the objects_bbs_ids list.
-Increments id_count for the next object. ad Function Definition Defines a simple function named ad that takes two parameters a and b , and returns their sum $\mathbf{a} + \mathbf{b}$.
+update Method Definition Defines a method named update, which takes objects_rect as a parameter, expected to be a list containing information about the bounding boxes of detected objects Iterates over each element in objects_rect, unpacking it into x, y, w, h, and index, calculating the center coordinates (cx, cy) of the bounding box Checks if the object has been detected before by iterating over the center_points dictionary, calculating the Euclidean distance between the current object's center and each stored center point.
+If the distance is less than 25, updates its center point and appends bounding box information along with the object's ID to the objects_bbs_ids list.
+If the object, assigns a new ID, updates the center_points dictionary with the new object's center, and appends bounding box information along with the new objects_bbs_ids list. ad Function Definition Defines a simple function named ad that takes two parameters a and b , and returns their sum $\mathbf{a} + \mathbf{b}$ .

-- 3. Tracking and Counting: - The Euclidean distance tracker • updates the positions of objects based on their centroids and assigns IDs to new objects or updates existing ones. - For each tracked object, its centroid is calculated, and based on its position relative to predefined lines (up line, down line), vehicles are counted. - Objects crossing the up line moving downwards are counted as going down, and vice versa. - Count information for each class of vehicles (e.g., car, motorbike) is updated accordingly, and the total count for each class of vehicles going up and down is displayed on the frame.
+- 3. Tracking and Counting: - The Euclidean distance tracker • updates the positions of objects based on their centroids and assigns IDs to new objects or updates existing ones. - For each tracked object, its centroid • is calculated, and based on its position relative to predefined lines (up line, down line), vehicles are counted. - Objects crossing the up line moving downwards are counted as going down, and vice versa. - Count information for each class of vehicles (e.g., car, motorbike) is updated accordingly, and the total count for each class of vehicles going up and down is displayed on the frame.